Saliou1920/Saliou1920/README.md

 - 🎓 Soon to be grad with a Bachelor in Computer Science Coop (Dec 2021)
 - 🔭 Currently I am working as an intern at Greystone
 - 🌱 I’m currently learning ...
-React
+TypeScript
 - 👯 I’m looking to collaborate on ...
-React
+React, PHP
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/saliou-diop-527741112/)
 - 😄 Pronouns: ...
 He/Him